asheshwor/global/README.md

 # Mapping global connections

-Inspired by "Global Cities: α, β and γ tiers" map (Carta* & González 2010), we set out to visualize global connections using open data.
+Inspired by "Global Cities: α, β and γ tiers" map (Carta* & González 2010), we set out to visualize global connectivity using open data.
 First, we used airlines data from openflights.org to map airplane routes.
 Secondly, we mapped ....

 ![Connections plot example](plots/chart01.png)